 - c the left upper chamber of the heart that receives blood from the pulmonary veins

-- d Middle portion of the small intestine
+- d first part of the small intestine

 - A vein in the umbilical cord; brings nutrient blood from the mother to the fetus.

 5 True/False questions